Comprehensive Hearing Assessments

 A Comprehensive Hearing Assessment Is Your First Step on The Journey to Better Hearing

-Most people regularly have their eyes, teeth, and blood tested but rarely do they include a hearing test in their health screening regimen.
+Most people regularly have their eyes, teeth, and blood tested, but rarely do they include a hearing test in their health screening regimen.
+As your hearing experts across southern Connecticut, with clinic locations in Hamden, Branford, and Norwalk, we are perfectly positioned to help you to start your journey to better hearing.

-Hearing test hesitancy is surprising given that hearing loss is the third most common physical health condition in America, impacting globally 1 in 8 individuals.
-As the World Health Organization predicts a doubling of hearing loss cases over the next 30 years, regular hearing assessments become a critical part of monitoring your health.
+Hearing test hesitancy is surprising given that hearing loss is the third most common physical health condition in America, impacting one in eight individuals globally.
+As the World Health Organization predicts a doubling of hearing loss cases over the next 30 years, regular hearing assessments should become a critical part of monitoring your health.

-The gradual onset of hearing loss makes day-to-day changes difficult to recognize, which means that loved ones are likely to notice a hearing challenge before we do.
-Early detection of hearing loss allows for preventive measures to be taken and improves the success of treatment.
+The gradual onset of hearing loss makes day-to-day changes difficult to recognize, which means that loved ones are likely to notice a hearing challenge before the person suffering from it does.
+Early detection of hearing loss allows for preventive measures to be taken and improves the outcomes of treatment.

 Who Is At Risk For Hearing Loss?

-Ageing (Age deterioration) is among the leading causes of hearing loss, but hearing loss can affect individuals of any age due to various factors such as:
+Aging (Age deterioration) is among the leading causes of hearing loss, but hearing loss can affect individuals of any age due to various factors, such as:

-Regardless of age or cause, regular hearing assessments identify the type and severity of your hearing issues, which allows your audiologist to develop a treatment plan that fits your unique needs.
+Regardless of age or cause, regular hearing assessments identify the type and severity of your hearing issues, which allows your hearing care professional to develop a treatment plan that fits your unique needs.

 Collateral Effects of Hearing Loss

-Individuals who reported moderate-to-severe hearing difficulties had poorer cognitive performances overall, particularly in the domains of Attention/Processing Speed and Visuospatial Ability.
-They also had a 1.5 times greater risk for cognition or dementia at the 6 years’ follow up ( published in Aging, Neuropsychology, and Cognition used data from 1,037 Australian men and women aged 70-90 years enrolled in CHeBA’s Sydney Memory & Ageing Study from 2005-2017) also 2020 ‘Lancet’ Commission Report Finds Untreated Hearing Loss in Midlife as ‘Largest Modifiable Risk Factor’.
+Individuals who reported moderate to severe hearing difficulties had poorer cognitive performances overall, particularly in the domains of attention/processing speed and visuospatial ability.
+They also had a 1.5 times greater risk for cognition or dementia at the six years’ follow up (published in Aging, Neuropsychology, and Cognition, using data from 1,037 Australian men and women aged 70-90 years enrolled in CHeBA’s Sydney Memory & Ageing Study from 2005-2017).
+Also, 2020 ‘Lancet’ Commission Report Finds Untreated Hearing Loss in Midlife as ‘Largest Modifiable Risk Factor’.

-Another significant large study has implicated a clear association between untreated hearing loss and an increased risk of dementia, depression, falls, and even cardiovascular diseases.
-In a significant number of people, the studies indicate, uncorrected hearing loss itself appears to be the cause of the associated health problem (Dr. Lin, reported in November in JAMA Otolaryngology Head and Neck Surgery).
+Another significant large study has revealed a clear association between untreated hearing loss and an increased risk of dementia, depression, falls, and even cardiovascular diseases.
+In a significant number of people, the studies indicate, uncorrected hearing loss itself appears to be the cause of the associated health problem (Dr. Lin, reported in November in JAMA Otolaryngology—Head and Neck Surgery).

-Regarding linking cardiovascular issues to hearing loss.
-Dr. Deal, a gerontologist from John Hopkins said she and her co-authors were surprised to find a link between poor hearing and cardiovascular disease.
-“It could be that vascular disease is common to both,” she said but added that social isolation and stress resulting from hearing loss are also likely to play a role.
+Dr. Deal, a gerontologist from John Hopkins, said she and her coauthors were surprised to find a link between poor hearing and cardiovascular disease.
+“It could be that vascular disease is common to both,” she said, but she added that social isolation and stress resulting from hearing loss are also likely to play a role.

-Other health-related links to hearing loss such as gastronomic and altering of mental health were also reported.
+Other health-related links to hearing loss, such as gastronomic problems and altering of mental health, were also reported.

 What Happens During Your Hearing Assessment?